LKSeiling/neo_framework_scraping_template/README.md

 # neo_framework_scraping_template

-Template Script for adding scraped content to the NEO Framework
+This is the template Script for adding additional content to the [NEO Framework](https://github.com/gentzeng/neo_framework).

+A detailed description of how to structure the content provisioning process will follow soon.